About this course

 Find breadth subjects

-Use the Handbook Breadth Search function to find subjects that can be used as breadth studies in the Bachelor of Music
+Use the Handbook Search function to find subjects that can be used as breadth studies in the Bachelor of Music

 Majors, minors & specialisations